thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - Not planning ahead & trying to incorporate too many advanced deliverables in too limited time.

+- A team member or multiple team members are unable to complete their allocated tasks due to outside personal circumstances or illness.

 **Prioritisation**

 - Putting focus on advanced deliverables before basic functionality of system is finished–basic deliverables should be done first so that if anything is unfinished it will be the advanced tasks, which are less important than basic functionality.

 - Lack of focus on mobile version of site vs. desktop version – both are equally important, should be worked on simultaneously.

+## System Risks

+**Security**

+- The final site is hacked in for example an SQL injection attack, leading to release of users' personal information including addresses.

+- The site is subject to a DDoS attack leading to users being unable to access the site.

+**Reliability/Usability**

+- The system goes down regularly due to unreliable hosting or too many users overloading the server.

+- The site is too confusing or difficult for users to learn, leading them to abandon the system in favor of alternative services.

+**Legal/Ethical**

+- The site may recieve legal action if users become ill or recieve (potentially fatal) food poisoning from food which is out of date, or has not been properly labelled in terms of what kind of allergens are contained within it.

+- The service may be used for illegal purposes, for example selling food items containing illegal narcotics.

 ## Assumptions